Tiana's Bayou Adventure: Development

 At the D23 Expo in September 2022, it was announced that Anika Noni Rose, Bruno Campos, Michael-Leon Wooley, and Jenifer Lewis would be reprising their roles of Princess Tiana, Prince Naveen, Louis, and Mama Odie respectively, from The Princess and the Frog for the attraction.

 In December 2022, new artwork was unveiled and it was announced that the Magic Kingdom version of Splash Mountain would close on January 23, 2023.
 In April 2023, it was announced that Tiana's Bayou Adventure would include "dozens" of new Audio-Animatronics figures and that the Disneyland version of Splash Mountain would close on May 31, 2023.
-In addition to Audio-Animatronics, the ride features animation of fireflies provided by Walt Disney Animation Studios.
+In addition to Audio-Animatronics, the ride features animation provided by Walt Disney Animation Studios.
 In February 2024, a preview video of a Tiana Audio-Animatronics figure was released.
-This was followed in April 2024 by the release of an in-depth video showcasing several of the other Audio-Animatronics figures.
+In April 2024, the first episode of the video series "We Call It Imagineering" on YouTube gave an in-depth look at several of the other Audio-Animatronics figures.
 In total, there are 48 Audio-Animatronics figures in the attraction.

 Since the setting of Tiana's Bayou Adventure is New Orleans, which is a flat city, the attraction's elevation is explained by having it be on a salt dome.
 The Imagineers took inspiration from Avery Island in Louisiana.
 In addition, the new characters for the ride were designed by Imagineer Laura West, while Eric Goldberg, who animated Louis in the film, was consulted for the character's inclusion.
 Besides the animal musicians, the ride also includes new characters Gloria and Delores the frogs and Lari the nine-banded armadillo.

 To prepare for the attraction, the Imagineering team took several research trips to Louisiana, visiting locations such as the French Market and bayous, consulted with cultural institutions, chefs, academics, musicians, and experienced Mardi Gras in New Orleans.
 The Imagineers also commissioned New Orleans artist Sharika Mahdi to create four paintings, each with a different theme, to serve as inspiration for the attraction.

 The attraction's music was provided by Grammy award-winning New Orleans musicians PJ Morton and Terence Blanchard.
 Morton wrote a song, "Special Spice", while Blanchard provided the queue music.
 Blanchard previously provided Louis' trumpet playing in the film.
 Morton and Blanchard also utilized music from the film, composed by Randy Newman.

 The attraction's queue includes a mural designed by Louisiana artist Malaika Favorite.
 In addition, the exterior of the attraction includes a weathervane crafted by Louisiana blacksmiths Darryl Reeves and Karina Roca.

 On May 12, 2024, during Disney Night on American Idol, it was announced that Tiana's Bayou Adventure would open at Magic Kingdom on June 28, 2024.